-My contract with RBM started in February 2015 and was originally anticipated to run for about three to six months, via Toptal, and actually lasted about nine (stopping in November).
+My contract with RBM started in February 2015 and was originally anticipated to run for about three to six months, via Toptal, and actually lasted about nine (stopping in November to take the US government contract).
 My main tasks were to make enhancements and bugfixes in two systems.
 All work was 100% remote.

 The first system supports an API to answer queries sent in a JSON-based custom query language, and sends the results in JSON.
 It is intended for use by the second system, to reduce the time it takes to answer these queries from about half an hour (sounds crazy, but that's what they said!) to a couple seconds.
 (We were aiming for half a second, and most known queries quickly became that fast.
 However, a few took up to a couple seconds.
 We agreed that the extra effort to speed up the few slow ones would not be worthwhile.)
 For this one, I: